Nicholas Koumjian, Head of the IIMM

 He was the Principal Trial Attorney for the trial of Charles Taylor, and assisted victims from the Ivory Coast on a pro-bono basis.
 He also represented Abdallah Banda and Saleh Jerbo before the International Criminal Court in a case involving the situation in Darfur.

-In addition, he also worked as a Prosecutor in the United States and has professional experience in the fields of international human rights law and transitional justice.
+He previously worked as a Prosecutor in the United States and has professional experience in the fields of international human rights law and transitional justice.

 Mr. Koumjian holds a Juris Doctorate degree from the University of North Carolina and a Master of Business Administration from the University of California, Los Angeles.